Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 Local Payment Infrastructure

-Cash USD circulates widely throughout the formal and informal economy (bills often in poor condition, $100 bills preferred).
-Outside Caracas, card acceptance exists in Maracaibo, Valencia, and Barquisimeto at major retailers, but most commerce is cash (USD and VES).
+Apple Pay and Google Pay work through international card issuers.
+Cash USD circulates widely (bills often in poor condition, $100 bills preferred).
+Outside Caracas, card acceptance exists at major retailers in Maracaibo, Valencia, and Barquisimeto, but street-level commerce remains cash (USD and VES).

 Supported Exchanges & Wallets in Venezuela